 Jails in the Philippines have long been congested due to lack of facilities even prior to the implementation of the current administration’s ‘war on drugs,’ which now topped to 511% congestion or overcrowding rate.
 Although drug arrests mainly target men, their partners are also being detained thereby leaving motherless households, neglected children and congested jails.
 Since 2016, thousands of women have been arrested for alleged violations under Republic Act (RA) No. 9165, or the Comprehensive Dangerous Drugs Act of 2002.
 As of December 2017, drug-related inmates accounted to 97,820, 13% or 12,716 of whom are women.
 Due to the administration’s war on drugs, there results a higher incidence of overcrowding and congestion in detention facilities.
 This scenario leads to ineffective provision of facilities and services that cater to women such as prenatal services.

-To date, the country’s compliance with the Bangkok Rules has not yet caught significant attention from the general public, the government, and the academe However, a workbook entitled “Women in detention: Putting the UN Bangkok Rules on women prisoners into practice” published by Penal Reform International cited that two women prison facilities in the Philippines ensures prisoners have contact with the outside world pursuant to the Standard Minimum Rules (Rules 58(1) and 63), where women prisoners can speak with their relatives who live far from the prison using Skype.
+To date, the country’s compliance with the Bangkok Rules has not yet caught significant attention from the general public, the government, and the academe.
+However, a workbook entitled “Women in detention: Putting the UN Bangkok Rules on women prisoners into practice” published by Penal Reform International cited that two women prison facilities in the Philippines ensures prisoners have contact with the outside world pursuant to the Standard Minimum Rules (Rules 58(1) and 63), where women prisoners can speak with their relatives who live far from the prison using Skype.
 Moreover, the Commission conducted a study published in 2015 on the Human Rights Situation in the Police Lock-up Cells in the National Capital Region which highlighted the absence of pre and post natal services and medical attention to women PDL and the noncompliance of the police stations with the Standards on the presence of female officers/jailers to handle female detainees.
 The study concluded that compliance with other requirements, as well as the Standard Minimum Rules and of the Bangkok Rules is not evident.

 II.
 Other institutions